Find Affordable College Courses

 Our 2023 rankings named Wisconsin Indianhead Technical College the best value school in the Great Lakes Region for human development and family studies students working on their associate degree.
 WITC is a small public school located in the rural area of Shell Lake.

-Out-of-state tuition fees for undergraduate students at WITC are $6,960 per year.
+The average tuition and fees for an out-of-state undergraduate student at WITC are $6,960 a year.
 Human Development majors at WITC take out an average of $12,944 in student loans while working on their Associate Degree.

 Read More…